riri404/Concordia-spider/README.md

 ### Text Clustering

 The clusters.py module includes the TextCluster class, which clusters text documents using K-Means clustering.
 It also calculates the average sentiment for each cluster using the sentiment analyzer.
-I am currently looking for a way
+I am currently trying to create a meaningful GUI.

 ### Running the Main Script